Primary materials: Plastic from one-gallon and two-gallon water bottles, braided thread, cable ties, markers, electro-luminescent wires.

 This gets its basic shape from a two-gallon water bottle.
 It’s the first time I’ve used one of these.
 You might think that it would save a bunch of work, because a bottle that size is already basically big enough to stick your head in.
 Actually this isn’t the case.
 There are a lot of ridges that I needed to cut out, along with the handle on top, the spout, the bottom, and the front, so while the two-gallon bottle did lend its general shape and provide a backbone for the project, it didn’t particularly streamline construction.

 Putting on all the spikes probably doubled the length of the project.
 It was a lot of work making so many of them and getting them relatively even in shape.
 I used cable ties to attach most of them to the main structure.
-This let me get a good solid connections in areas where I wouldn’t be able to reach in and tie knots in thread.
+This let me get good connections in areas where I wouldn’t be able to reach in and tie knots in thread.

-Normally I wouldn’t put so many eye and air holes into a mask because it’s too easy to see the wearer’s face through them.
+Normally, I wouldn’t put so many eye and air holes into a mask, because it’s too easy to see the wearer’s face through them.
 But this is specifically designed to be worn at night with the lights on.
 When they’re on and flashing, they pretty much obscure the wearer.